Northeastern offers additional financial support through a variety of scholarship opportunities specifically for military servicemembers and veterans.

 Ruby Linn Foundation Scholarships for Servicemembers and Veterans

 Servicemembers (active duty, National Guard, reserve) and veterans who apply to any Lowell Institute School bachelor’s completion program are eligible to apply for a Ruby Linn Foundation Scholarship of up to $10,000.
-This scholarship can be used for tuition or education-related expenses and is renewable annually.
+This scholarship can be used for tuition or education-related expenses.

 Gunnery Sergeant Fry Scholarship